ubarsc/pynninterp/README.md

+**Note: this repo is no longer maintained.
+Development has moved to https://gitlab.com/jrsrp/sys/lidar/pynninterp**

 # PyNNInterp #

 This module wrap's Jonathan Shewchuk's "Triangle" code and makes it callable from Python.
 For more information see: